Emmett Tyrrell

 Robert Emmett Tyrrell Jr. (born December 14, 1943) is an American conservative magazine editor, book author and columnist.
 He is the founder and editor-in-chief of The American Spectator and writes with the byline "R. Emmett Tyrrell, Jr."

 Background

 Tyrrell was born in Chicago, Illinois, and raised Roman Catholic.
 In 1961, he graduated from Fenwick High School in Oak Park, Illinois.

 He attended Indiana University Bloomington, where he was on the swim team under coach James "Doc" Counsilman.
-While at Indiana University, he was a member of Phi Kappa Psi, living in a chapter house where Steve Tesich resided.
-He also has a master's degree in American Diplomatic History.

 Career

 Arkansas Project

 Tyrrell was one of those behind the Arkansas Project, financed by Richard Mellon Scaife, to use the Spectator to damage Bill Clinton’s reputation.
 He detailed the project's purposes and accomplishments in his 2007 book The Clinton Crack-Up: The Boy President's Life after the White House.

 Forced sale

 In 2000, government investigations of The American Spectator caused Tyrrell to sell the magazine to venture capitalist George Gilder.
 In 2003, Gilder, having a series of financial and legal setbacks, resold the magazine back to Tyrrell and the American Alternative Foundation, the organization under which the magazine was originally started, for a dollar.
 The magazine was initially called The Alternative.
 The name of the owner was changed to the American Spectator Foundation.
 The magazine then moved operations back to the Washington, DC, area.
 Later that year, former book publisher Alfred S. Regnery became the magazine's publisher.
 By 2004, circulation hovered at around 50,000.